 Royal icing is the icing of choice for decorating cookies.
-With a slightly lemony taste, it’s great on anything from sugar to gingerbread cookies, and it hardens when it dries so decorations stay in place.
+With a slightly lemony taste, it’s great on anything from sugar cookies to gingerbread cookies cookies, and it hardens when it dries so decorations stay in place.
 This is a basic recipe for white icing, but you could add food coloring to make it any shade you please.

 Game plan: For a looser icing, add lemon juice by the 1/2 teaspoon until desired consistency.